FDTC radiology students practice reading x-rays

 Student Learning Outcomes

-• Model professional skills.
+• Professionalism: Students will model professional skills.

 Open Application Dates for Competitive Health Sciences Programs